 Despite the upgrades, Indie 2018 still weighs only 24 lbs and can accommodate a child from birth and up to 55 lbs.
 It can also turn into a travel system with most popular car seats.

 It rolls on large air-filled tires that glide through any terrain.
 This is a great jogging stroller that you can take off road.
 Easy to pushed even with one hand.
 Some other features that parents will enjoy are: adjustable leg rest, adjustable handle bar, large basket, mesh window in the seat, adjustable 5-point harness, and run away strap.

-I gave the new Indie 5 out of 5 stars since I really like the new updates and think that this is an outstanding jogger.
-The new Indie 2016 is retailing for around $529 and comes with an air-pump and a bumper bar.
+I gave the new Indie 5 out of 5 stars since I really like the new updates and think that this is an outstanding jogger, one of the best on the market.
+It retailing for around $529 and comes with an air-pump and a bumper bar.

 -Large canopy.
 As I’ve said above, I didn’t like the back of the canopy being attached to the frame of the stroller, but it’s still a great large canopy for a jogger that are known for not paying attention to the canopies.
 Now, it has two large panels and a large pop-out sunvisor that goes almost to the bumper bar.
 There is also a large dark mesh peekaboo window with a magnetic closure instead of a noisy Velcro that my older model has.

 -Adjustable handle bar.
 It goes all the way from 26″ up to 45.5″ from the ground.
 Great for shorter and taller parents.
 The handle bar is now covered with thermoplastic rubber instead of foam which is PVC free.
 Easy to clean.
 There is also a convenient grip in the middle for one-hand navigation.
 BTW, that grip comes quite handy when I am on the phone or have a dog leash in the other hand.